stat6250-s17/course-questions-wiki/week-02/README.md

 [Course Textbook Chapter 1, Problem 1]
 * *Question (aalshehry−stat6250):* Wht is themaximum number of observations per dataset?
 What about variables/columns?
 - Question (lzhao4−stat6250): Do missing values affect the structure of the data set?
+- Question (dlee117−stat6250): In the given data set, what is considered an observation and what is considered a variable?
+- Answer (dlee117-stat6250): An observation is a single row (Picker, M, 32) and a variable is a single column (Name).
+- Question (yzhu12-stat6250): In a SAS table, what does the rows and columns represent?
+- Answer (yzhu12-stat6250): The number of the rows represents observations, the number of the columns represents the variables.
 - *Question* (lwang30-stat6250) : If only the column of variable age is presented, do we still consider it to have four observations considering the missing value ?

 [Course Textbook Chapter 1, Problem 2]
 * *Question (aalshehry−stat6250):* Why should we use “run;” steatment many times within SAS program instead of one time at the end?
 * *Answer (aalshehry−stat6250):* The "run;" statement is often not strictly required, as SAS will assume you want to start a new step when it sees data or proc.
 However your code will be clearer and easier to understand if you make the end of each step explicit.
 - Question (lzhao4−stat6250): Add run statement after each program step is an essential?character variable is valid when contains letters and underscores.
+- Question (dlee117−stat6250): When running the given program, is it ok that some of the lines in the code are indented?
+- Answer (dlee117-stat6250): Yes, SAS statements are free-format.
+This means that they can begin and end anywhere on a line.
+- Question (yzhu12-stat6250): What kind of statement in SAS represent executing previous steps in the program?
+- Answer (yzhu12-stat6250): data, proc or run statement.
 - *Question* (lwang30-stat6250) : How many variables does the final output totally have ?

 [Course Textbook Chapter 1, Problem 3]
 * *Question (aalshehry−stat6250):* How many type of variables does SAS support?
 - Question (lzhao4−stat6250): Can numeric variable contains letter and underscore?
 - Answer (lzhao4−stat6250): A numeric variable can only contain numeric values.
 A
+- Question (dlee117−stat6250): Is it valid for the variable AcctNum to contain both numbers and letters?
+- Question (yzhu12-stat6250): What's the difference between character variable and numeric variable?
+- Answer (yzhu12-stat6250): character variables can contain any values while numeric variables can contain only numeric values.
 - *Question* (lwang30-stat6250) : What are the other names for numeric and character variables ?

 [Course Textbook Chapter 1, Problem 4]
 * *Question (aalshehry−stat6250):* How to represent missing data in SAS dataset?
 - Question (lzhao4−stat6250): Can missing value indicates a different type of variable?
+- Question (dlee117−stat6250): Is it valid to change the variable name Brand to 10Brand?
+- Answer (dlee117-stat6250): No, each variable name has to begin with a letter or an underscore, not a number.
+- Question (yzhu12-stat6250): If a data value is unknown for a particular observation, where should we find the missing value?
+- Answer (yzhu12-stat6250): The missing value is recorded in the SAS data set automatically.
 - *Question* (lwang30-stat6250) : How is the missing value displayed for both numeric and character variables ?
 - *Answer* (lwang30-stat6250) : The missing value appears as a period for numeric variables, and blank for character variables.

 [Course Textbook Chapter 1, Problem 5]
 * *Question (aalshehry−stat6250):* Can a character variable begins with a number?
 - Question (lzhao4−stat6250): What is the basic rule to set a valid variable name in SAS?
+- Question (dlee117−stat6250): Can variable names contain a space?
+- Question (yzhu12-stat6250): Is the variable name @Bunny01 a valid name?
+- Answer (yzhu12-stat6250): No, it's not a valid name because it must begin with a letter (A–Z, either uppercase or lowercase) or an underscore, and can continue with any combination of numbers, letters, or underscores.
 - *Question* (lwang30-stat6250) : What are the rules for variable names ?
 - *Answer* (lwang30-stat6250) : Variable names must begin with a letter or an underscore, and continue with any combination of numerals, letters, or underscores.

 [Course Textbook Chapter 1, Problem 8]